 I was so blessed to spend the last week of April, 2017, at the Revelation Wellness Instructor Retreat, in beautiful Williams, Arizona.
 The retreat and lessons learned along the way, were life-changing and life-giving, in so many ways, and have me well on my way to a freedom I never thought possible.
 Freedom(n); the state of not being imprisoned or enslaved.

-But, first, some background….I took my first dance class at the age of five and fell head over heels in love with movement, music, performing… everything!
+But, first, some background….I took my first dance class at the age of five and fell hopelessly in love with movement, music, performing… everything!
 I felt alive!
-I found my life-long passion as a five year old and never looked back.
+I found my life-long passion as a five-year old and never looked back.

 I continued to dance through elementary school, was selected for the junior high dance company two years in a row, and even served as dance company president in 9th grade.